tpo/dpkg_dep/README.md

     - This module can be used to maintain dependencies for installed software.
 It creates a meta package with given parameters in /var/cache/apt/archives on the remote machine, that can be installed with the apt module.
+      When run in 'check mode', the result's 'check_mode' property will be set to 'True'.
+This property can then be used to skip the following 'apt' command.
+See the examples section.
 version_added: "1.8"
 options:
     name: